 What are the class sizes and student to teacher ratios?

-West Portal Lutheran School limits its class size to 32 students assuring attention to all.
-Our kindergarten through second grade classrooms have teachers’ aides as well as parent volunteers who help regularly.
+West Portal Lutheran School limits its class size to 25 students assuring attention to all.
+Our K-3 classrooms have teachers’ aides as well as parent volunteers who help regularly.
 We have specialized teachers for physical education, computers, and music.
 For upper grades, we have specialized teachers for science, math, physical education, music, and foreign language.
-West Portal’s student to full time teacher ratio is 1:18.
-Average student to all teachers ratio is 16:1.

 Does the school offer financial assistance?